gitter-badger/artisanci/docs/source/module_reference/builders.rst

 Builders
 ========

-.. autoclass:: artisan.builder.BaseBuilder
+.. autoclass:: artisanci.BaseBuilder

 Implementations
 ---------------

-These are the :class:`artisan.builder.BaseBuilder` implementations that are provided by default by the Artisan module.
+These are the :class:`artisan.BaseBuilder` implementations that are provided by default by the ``artisanci`` module.

-.. autoclass:: artisan.builder.LocalBuilder
+.. autoclass:: artisanci.LocalBuilder

-.. autoclass:: artisan.builder.VirtualBoxBuilder
+.. autoclass:: artisanci.VirtualBoxBuilder